iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 ## Visualize

 Now that we have built our pipeline, we need a good way to visualize it to be able to wrap our heads around it.
-Luckily, DVC allows us to do that without leaving the terminal, making the experience distraction-less.
+DVC allows us to do that without leaving the terminal, making the experience distraction-less.

-We are using the `--ascii` option below to better illustrate this pipeline.
+> We are using the `--ascii` option below to better illustrate this pipeline.
-Please, refer to `dvc pipeline show` to explore other options this command supports (e.g. `.dot` files that can be used then in other tools).
+> Please, refer to `dvc pipeline show` to explore other options this command
+> supports (e.g. `.dot` files that can be used then in other tools).

 ### Stages